 - The location address.

-- A “View map” link, which links to a Location section that displays an embedded Google Map below the Event Details section on the right.
+- A “View map” link links to a Location section that displays an embedded Google Map below the Event Details section on the right.

 Check out this example In-Person event to see how the information displays.

-Virtual events give you the ability to create a Zoom meeting right from the form (you’ll have to grant the event system access to your Zoom account the first time you use this feature).
+Virtual events allow you to create a Zoom meeting right from the form (you’ll have to grant the event system access to your Zoom account the first time you use this feature).
 Clicking the Create Zoom Meeting link will automatically create a unique meeting for your event as well as populate the Dial-In Instructions and Stream URL fields with those details automatically.
-If you’d rather set up your Zoom meeting outside of the Events Calendar, or if you use a different service, you can always copy and paste that information in to the appropriate fields.
+If you’d rather set up your Zoom meeting outside of the Events Calendar, or if you use a different service, you can always copy and paste that information into the appropriate fields.

 If you’re offering a live stream of your event, paste your URL in the Stream URL field.
 If your streaming service offers an embed code for others to use on their sites, paste that code into the Stream Embed Code field to embed the livestream right on your event’s page.